LeAD-M3D: Leveraging Asymmetric Distillation for Real-Time Monocular 3D Detection: Experiments

-We conduct our ablation study on the KITTI~\cite{kitti} validation set and report \APDDDRFS\space on the Mod. split.
-All ablations use the B model.

-\inparagraph{Main ablation.} \cref{tab:main_ablation} analyzes the contributions of the proposed \ac{tal} and Distill components.
-The full model (row 5) achieves a substantial 2.67 AP gain over the baseline (row 1).
-Integrating \ac{tal} (row 2) contributes 0.83 AP, and the 1.23 AP drop when excluding the 2D IoU term (row 4) underscores the critical need for combining 2D and 3D cues.
-Crucially, the Distill module (row 3) which is our primary contribution yields the largest single boost of +2.29 AP, affirming its role as the key driver of the overall result.

-\inparagraph{\acs{distill} ablation.} In \cref{tab:ablation_distillation}, we conduct an ablation study on the key components of our \ac{distill} framework.
-Distilling backbone features reduces AP by 0.42, confirming that depth features are a more effective \ac{KD} target than generic backbone features.
-Removing the feature-importance indicator reduces AP by 0.68, slightly more than removing the teacher-quality indicator (0.44 AP), indicating channel selectivity is the stronger weighting mechanism.
-Performing online instead of offline distillation reduces AP by 0.92, likely because the strongest distillation targets emerge only late in training, coinciding with the learning rate decay necessary for depth convergence.
-Finally, feeding the teacher the same mixup image as the student, \ie removing the clean–mixed asymmetry, yields the largest decline of 1.15 AP, confirming that denoising is essential to \ac{distill}’s effectiveness.
+In \cref{tab:ablation_distillation}, we ablate individual components of our A2D2 approach in detail by removing or adding specific components from our full configuration (\ourmethodb).
+Distilling backbone features instead of depth features yields a reduced AP (Mod.) by \SI{0.35}{\%}, confirming that depth features are a more effective KD target than generic backbone features.
+Removing quality and importance indicators reduces AP (Mod.) by \SI{0.37}{\%} and \SI{0.61}{\%}, respectively.
+Performing online, \ie, distilling during initial supervised training, instead of offline distillation, reduces AP (Mod.) by \SI{0.85}{\%}.
+This is likely because the strongest distillation targets emerge only late in training, coinciding with the learning rate decay necessary for depth convergence.
+Finally, feeding the teacher the same MixUp image as the student, \ie, removing asymmetry from augmentations, yields a drop in AP (Mod.) of \SI{1.08}{\%}, demonstrating that augmentation asymmetry/denoising is beneficial for effective distillation.